 “Advisory”: The 3″ NeoTec “Full Length Case” (FLC) Copper slug is the right choice for any 20ga rifled barrel with a 3” chamber.
 The TarHunt 20ga 3″ NeoTec™ “Full Length Case” (FLC) is shown here on the right photo, loaded with a 355gr hollow Copper slug.

 “The ultimate 3″, bore size, fully expanding Copper slug”!
 Don’t be fooled by the look of a 3″ NeoTec™ FLC round.
-The easiest way to recognize the TarHunt 3” NeoTec™ FLC round, at a glance, is because in has a 16MM NICKEL/SILVER color head.
+The easiest way to recognize the TarHunt 20ga 3” NeoTec™ FLC round at a glance, is the yellow hull; and in has a 16MM taller Brass color head.
 Each of the photos show a comparison between a new unfired round and a loaded round in each of the different length cases.

 “The ultimate 2 3/4″, bore size, fully expanding Copper slug”!
-The 20ga 2 ¾” NeoTec FLC round has a (SHORTER 8MM) BRASS Head.
+The 20ga 2 ¾” NeoTec FLC round is loaded in a yellow hull and it has a (SHORTER 8MM) BRASS Head.
 Notice HOW SIMILAR the loaded rounds look in each 0f the photos!
 ALL EXCEPT for the COLOR and HEIGHT of the Heads

 The 2 3/4″ long case is only 2 3/4″ long before it is loaded or after it is fired in a 2 3/4″ or a 3″ chamber!